 End September 2017, Sigfox introduced Sigfox Monarch, a pretty important service for applications and devices in an international Sigfox ecosystem context.
 What you should know about Sigfox Monarch.

-LPWA network provider Sigfox, still aiming to be the first global IoT service provider (read: offering global coverage for wireless IoT in the low power wide area network space), has a proprietary technology, using the UNB or Ultra Narrow Band radio technology (signal technique) and the sub-gigahertz ISM (Industrial, Scientific and Medical) radio band, the latter also used by others playing in the unlicensed spectrum field of non-cellular LPWA networks such as the LoRA Alliance.
+LPWA network provider Sigfox, still aiming to be the first global Internet of Things service provider (read: offering global coverage for wireless IoT in the low power wide area network space), has a proprietary technology, using the UNB or Ultra Narrow Band radio technology (signal technique) and the sub-gigahertz ISM (Industrial, Scientific and Medical) radio band, the latter also used by others playing in the unlicensed spectrum field of non-cellular LPWA networks such as the LoRA Alliance.

 The precise frequency range and center frequency for for ISM applications such as (but not solely) LPWA networks and thus also LPWA networks such as Sigfox depend on the region.
 Within that sub-gigahertz radio frequency bands space Sigfox uses 200 kHz of these unlicensed bands, more precisely 868 to 869 MHz and 902 to 928 MHz.
 Again: depending on region.
 In Europe and the Middle East it’s 868 MHz, in North America and Brazil 902 MHz and in South America, New Zealand, Australia, Hong Kong and South East Asia it’s 920MHZ (all this is regulated, in Europe, for example by ETSI and in the US by the FCC).

 Without wanting to get too technical (sorry if we did) the point is this: if you have an IoT device in a Sigfox-based application of whatever type, there are several circumstances in which it needs to work in different regions.

 By way of an example (and a popular category of IoT use cases in LPWAN that covers many possible “sub forms” of use cases, depending on asset, goal and so forth) think about an asset tracking application.